 My departure was out of Tokyo Narita.
 Since I wanted to spend some time in the JAL first class lounge, and my flight was in the early evening so I couldn’t do much in Tokyo that day, I had arrived at the airport very early.
 It was pretty quiet in the early afternoon.
 Immediately upon my arrival at the JAL first class check in, the great service began.
 I was swarmed by staff members who were making sure that everything was fine while they were searching for my reservation.
 After a slight delay, they found it (apologizing profusely), and I was on my way.

 The JAL first class lounge at Tokyo Narita is just past this security checkpoint.
 I checked in at the desk, and then had the full run of the place.
-The lounge is a nice space.
+The first class lounge is a nice space.
 There’s plenty of decently comfortable seating, with a variety of chairs to sit in.
 There are also massage chairs available, as well as showers.

-I spent the next few hours in the lounge.
+I spent the next few hours in the JAL first class lounge.
 When I got there, there were only a couple of other passengers.
 Closer to the flight time, more people arrived, but it never felt crowded.
 There were a couple of men there who must have been very important.
 The JAL staff members were waiting on them hand and foot, making sure all of their needs were fulfilled, and even going to make drinks for them.
 If I ever get that lazy, kill me, or at least mock me mercilessly.
 Plus, I don’t know why anyone would ever choose to have their drinks made for them, as my own drinks are much stronger 🙂

 The star of the JAL first class lounge at Narita is the bar.
 I haven’t been in a self-service airline lounge bar with such a great selection of whiskies and sakes.
 The sake bar is in a separate area, along with some champagne.
 They had Yamazaki and Hibiki from Japan, as well as Macallan, which is my favorite Scottish whisky.
 I hadn’t intended on drinking much before my flight, but with so many drinks I’d never had before, I couldn’t help sampling every sake & every whisky.